DinMo

 1. Collect and Centralise Data

-Customer data can be scattered across various locations: websites, analytics, emails, CRM, mobile apps, social media, offline interactions, etc. Business "siloed" systems operate independently without associating data.
+Customer data can be scattered across various locations: websites, analytics, emails, CRMs, mobile apps, social media, offline interactions, etc. 'Siloed' business systems operate independently without associating data.

-Each operates with its own data, without having a 360° view of the customer journey.
-This can lead to inconsistent customer experiences.
+Each system operates using its own data and lacks a 360° view of the customer, which can lead to inconsistent customer experiences.

 The goal of Customer 360 (included in the CDP) is to eliminate these limitations by connecting all tools and acting as a single source of truth for proprietary customer data (all while normalising it).